Jacksonville Zoo and Gardens: Elephant Plaza

 This offers an intimate view of the zoo's three African bush elephants in their 275,000-gallon pool.
 This zoo is one of the few North American zoos to house both male and female elephants.
 The bull elephant, Ali, was donated by Michael Jackson in 1997.
 The other two, Thandi and Sheena, are females.
 Sheena arrived from the Catskill Game Farm on October 3, 1985.
 While Thandi arrived from The National Elephant Center on November 13, 2015.

 In addition to the area's namesake, Elephant Plaza is also home to Reptiles of the Seronera, a reptile house that first opened in 1998, and highlights a diverse collection of African reptiles.

 Further down the boardwalk is Mahali Pa Simba ("Place of the Lion" in Swahili), the 1-acre (4,000 m2) home of the zoo's male lion, Michael, and female, Sriracha.
 Like most of the zoo’s exhibits, Mahali Pa Simba has constantly changed over the years; with the largest change being the addition of a third viewing area on the exhibit’s north side.
-In 2014, the zoo welcomed the birth of three cubs to parents Tamu and Catali (who have since died).

 For a time, Amur leopards were displayed along the southern end of the boardwalk.
 Historically, the zoo successfully bred this rare subspecies in 2010. with the zoo's last leopard, Nicolai, dying in November 2020.
 After Nicolai’s death, their habitat temporarily held yellow-billed storks, African spoonbills, northern bald ibises and southern screamers before the original structure came down for good in 2024.

-Giraffe Overlook

-The covered boardwalk gives guests a view across a replica of the African Savanna, and guests can also get eye-to-eye with the zoo's giraffe tower, where the zoo sells giraffe food.
-The initial renovation more than doubled the original exhibit from 3/4 of an acre to around 2.5 acres.
-The zoo's giraffe tower currently includes seven giraffes.
-AJ, who arrived from the El Paso Zoo in 2020, is their only adult male; while the rest are females Rosie, Luna, Naomi, Faraja, Figie, and Willow.